Wiklyn/yu-gi-oh--cards-crud/README.md

 ### Future Improvements

-- Fix styling issues on some pages.
+- Fix styling issues and making the pages responsive.
 - Replace **json-server** with a real backend:
   - Database: **SQL Server** or **PostgreSQL**.
   - API developed in **.NET 8**.